Permits

 Even a freestanding deck that sits up high usually needs a permit.
 A tiny, low, ground-level platform may not — but the line is easy to misjudge, and guessing wrong is what gets homeowners in trouble.
 If you are not sure where your project lands, that is exactly the kind of thing we check for you before any work starts.

-What About HOAs and Setbacks?
+What About Setbacks?

 Why Skipping the Permit Is a Costly Gamble